-The NATIONAL RAILWAY SUPPLY charger, model ELC-120/12, is a convection-cooled, solid-state, Silicon Controlled Rectifier (SCR) regulated charger that provides either a constant current or constant voltage output.
-The charger can be set to charge batteries within a voltage range of 100.0 to 150.0 volts for gel-cell, liquid lead-acid, starved electrolytic, and nickel-cadmium batteries.
+The NATIONAL RAILWAY SUPPLY charger and battery pack, model ELC-120/6, included is a convection-cooled, solid state, Silicon Controlled Rectifier (SCR) regulated charger that provides either a constant current or constant voltage output.
+The charger can be set to charge batteries within a voltage range of 100.0 to 150.0 volts for gel-cell, liquid lead-acid, and starved electrolytic batteries.